 Reflective light metering modes measure the light that REFLECTS off of your subject and into your camera.

-Metering is important because it helps guide a photographer to an amazing exposure!
+Light metering is important because it helps guide a photographer to an amazing exposure!

 Reflective VS Incident Light Meters

-Keep in mind.
 There are TWO TYPES of light metering!

 This article will cover REFLECTIVE LIGHT metering.